 It looks like it’s from 1995, it’s ugly, there’s no social proof, there’s no clear direction, everything.

 The only goal of the lead capture page is to turn visitors into leads, aka make them leave their information in exchange for your “hook”(free estimate, discount, etc.)

 Since you have three different hooks, you will need three separate lead capture pages.

 The design can be practically the same, but you will use different copy (text) and / or images to match different hooks.

 Here’s what your Lead Capture page has to have for maximum conversion:

-Headline should clearly and specifically tell visitors what’s in it for them, nothing more.
+The headline should clearly and specifically tell visitors what’s in it for them, nothing more.
 Don’t talk about yourself, talk about what’s in it for them.